movementlabsxyz/movement/docs/movement-node/run/manual/README.md

 ```

 4. Pull the container images.
-For this you need to make sure the movement config dir
+For this you need to make sure the Movement config dir
 exists.
 ```bash
 DOT_MOVEMENT_PATH="~/.movement"